 You need education if you are 12 through 15 years old, unaccompanied, and will be operating a power-driven vessel or PWC of 10 hp or more in North Dakota.

 You must be at least 12 years old to take this online course.

 You do not have to be a resident of North Dakota to take this online course.

 Boating education is currently required in several U.S. states and Canadian provinces.

-Persons under 12 years of age may not operate a power-driven vessel (including personal watercraft) that is propelled by a motor over 10 horsepower unless they are accompanied on board by a person at least 18 years of age.
+Persons under 12 years of age may not operate a power-driven vessel (including PWC) that is propelled by a motor over 10 hp unless they are accompanied on board by a person at least 18 years of age.

-Persons 12 through 15 years of age may not operate a power-driven vessel (including personal watercraft) that is propelled by a motor over 10 horsepower unless they are accompanied on board by a person at least 18 years of age or they have successfully completed an approved boating safety course.
+Persons 12 through 15 years of age may not operate a power-driven vessel (including PWC) that is propelled by a motor over 10 hp unless they are accompanied on board by a person at least 18 years of age or they have successfully completed an approved boating safety course.

 All states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)

 Bismarck, ND 58501-5095